Table of Content:

 Comments start with #

-and extends to the end of the line:
+and extend to the end of the line:

 ~> echo foo # this is a comment